 By the way, you’ll notice by some of the items in the aisle, I mention that I don’t have an abbreviation for it.
 I don’t buy all of the items in the aisles, so I didn’t make an abbreviation for them.
 However, I left those items in the list, in case you buy them.
 I figured you could just come up with your own abbreviation.

 If you have any questions about how to do this, please leave a comment and I’ll reply with an answer.

 If you know anyone else who would benefit from learning how to organize their grocery list, please share my post with them, or with your audience.
+You can pin the image below or the one at the top of the post and share it with your followers.
 Thanks!